DIY Kitchen Cabinet Installation Guide

 The next step in the process of installing the cabinets was to attach the toe board.

 After measuring and cutting the toe boards to length, we adhered them with Liquid Nails, a readily available construction adhesive.
 If you have access to an air nailer, 3/4″ brad nails do a great job.
-They can be nailed by hand if you don’t have access to an air nail, it just takes a while longer.
+You can hand nail them by hand if you don’t have access to an air nail, it just takes a while longer.

 So far this experience of installing kitchen cabinets continued to prove the point that most any “Do-It-Yourselfer” can handle the project.